en_USEnglish

 Event management

-Event management in React Native is similar to that in React.
+Event handling in React Native is similar to that of React.
 You can add event listeners to components and execute callback functions when events occur.

 Using gestures

-React Native also detects and reacts to user gestures, such as swiping, pinching and rotating.
-You can use specific React Native gesture components to add these features to your application.
+React Native also allows you to detect and respond to user gestures, such as swiping, pinching, and rotating.
+You can use React Native's specific gesture components to add these features to your app.

 import React, { useState } from 'react';